 Coach Rebecca: Okay, a kid comes to you or a mom comes to you and their daughter is struggling with a mental block.
 What does your process typically look like with them?

 I want to get a background.
-The first session, we’re not really fixing anything.
-We’re just sort of learning about it and also bringing awareness to the athlete.
-Because even though they live in it and they’re probably very aware of the fear, they might not realize that it’s a beam fear but it starts like 20 minutes before the beam rotation even begins.
+The first session, we’re not really fixing anything, we’re just sort of learning about it and also bringing awareness to the athlete.
+Even though they live in it and they’re probably very aware of the fear, they might not realize that it’s a beam fear but it starts like 20 minutes before the beam rotation even begins.